Table of Contents

 Here are some of the short-term effects of krokodil use:

-• Euphoria: Like other opioids, krokodil gives people a powerful sense of euphoria or a high that makes them feel relaxed and happy [3].
-This feeling is why many people are drawn to the drug, even though its effects are brief and followed by a rapid decline.
+- Euphoria: Like other opioids, krokodil gives people a powerful sense of euphoria or a high that makes them feel relaxed and happy [3].

-• Pain relief: Krokodil is a strong painkiller, much more powerful than morphine.
-People using the drug feel numb and detached from physical pain, which is why they often continue using it even as it begins to destroy their bodies.
+- Pain relief: Krokodil is a strong painkiller, much more powerful than morphine.
+People using the drug feel numb and detached from physical pain.

-• Drowsiness and sedation: After injecting krokodil, people may feel drowsy or sedated.
-This often leads to heavy sleep or a near-unconscious state, making it difficult to function or stay alert.
+- Drowsiness and sedation: After injecting krokodil, people may feel drowsy or sedated, making it difficult to function or stay alert.

 Long-Term Effects

-The long-term effects of krokodil are devastating, with many people suffering irreversible damage to their bodies and minds.
-Unlike other drugs, which may take years to cause serious health problems, krokodil often leads to life-threatening conditions within months or even weeks of use.
-Because the drug is made using toxic chemicals, it has a much more harmful impact than other opioids.
+The long-term effects of krokodil are devastating, often causing irreversible damage to the body and mind.
+Unlike other drugs, which may take years to cause serious problems, krokodil can lead to life-threatening conditions within weeks or months.

 Krokodil Warnings & Risks